waku-org/specs/informational/req-res-reliability.md

 - While registering Filter subscriptions - it is advised to batch requests for multiple content topics into one in order to reduce amount of queries sent to a node.

-- During creation of a new subscription it can be beneficial to use only service nodes to which no subscriptions yet present and no failure was observed.

 ## Security/Privacy Considerations

 See [WAKU2-ADVERSARIAL-MODELS](https://github.com/waku-org/specs/blob/master/informational/adversarial-models.md).